-Germantown Friends School had expanded in a piecemeal manner over the course of their 150-year history, and in 1992 recognized the need for a comprehensive plan that could guide future growth and help make the most of their available campus resources.
+Germantown Friends School had expanded in a piecemeal manner over the course of their 150-year history, and in 1992 recognized the need for a comprehensive plan that could guide future growth of this Philadelphia-based independent school and help make the most of their available campus resources.
 Two overarching goals guided the planning process: a desire to better unify the campus while integrating with the surrounding Germantown neighborhood and the need to accomplish multiple programmatic improvements that would modernize their learning environments.

 The plan proposed practical interventions, including strengthening the campus’ visual connections to the surrounding neighborhood, creating a permanent playground for the Kindergarten, construction of perimeter parking lots and drop-off zones, and renovation of the main parking lot to redefine the core of campus as a pedestrian-friendly zone.

 Following completion of the plan, we worked with GFS on the implementation of some of the selected projects, including a new student center, and returned in 2005 to produce an updated master plan that built upon these improvements.

 Germantown Friends School 2005 Master Plan